luord/luord.github.io/content/Software/genetic.md

 _is_ and should work on any data type.
-[^genome]: The generic type `Genome` fulfills two purposes here: to explicitly show the mutation step (instead of leaving it as an implementation detail of crossover) and to rely on the type system: We'll know we have a real individual only if it was selected from an existing population or environment, or if it's the result of mutation from the crossover of two parents.
+[^genome]: The generic type `Genome` fulfills two purposes here: to explicitly show the mutation step (instead of leaving it as an implementation detail of crossover) and to rely on the type system: We'll know we have a true individual only if it was selected from an existing population or environment, or if it's the result of mutation from the crossover of two parents.
 [^jokes]: Since, as we all know, "code is for what, tests are for why, and comments are for jokes".
 Not to mention that I made every single method body a one liner because I wanted to push the limits